AbduazizZiyodov/gustav/README.md

 tree.print_in_order();    // 3 5 7 10 15
 ```

-**Inheritance**
+#### Inheritance

 Multiple inheritance is not supported.
-Traits may be considered as a future alternative (Feature deserves1 in VM implementation).
+Traits may be considered as a future alternative (Feature deserves in VM implementation).
+Use `<` for inheriting.

 ```js
 class A {